We want to help you by letting you know what forms we send you and what they mean for you.

 If you do receive a revised 5498-SA in May, you do not have to file an extension and postpone filing your taxes until you receive it.
 You can file your taxes on time with your own records, or use the information from your annual statement.
 This form can be used for confirmation and record-keeping.
 If you’re unsure about what to file, please consult a tax advisor.

 You won’t need receipts from HSA purchases to file your taxes, but the IRS does require you to keep them for seven years in case you are audited.
 Capital Blue Cross can help you organize your receipts with our My Records and Receipts feature.

 HSAs are the only type of spending account requiring these forms to complete your taxes.
 If you have another account type – such as an FSA, HRA, DCAP, or TRA – you won’t receive these forms.
-If you have a VEBA account, we will provide a 1099-MISC form in certain situations.

 What do I do if I contributed too much?